-- 1.4 Neighbourhood Development Plans also have to be prepared following a procedure set by government. - 1.5 This procedure includes two six week periods of consultation on the Draft Plan, (one carried out by the Parish Council and the other by Herefordshire Council), and external examination and culminates in a referendum on whether the plan should be made part of the statutory development plan for Herefordshire. - 1.6 The referendum is parish wide.
-There is no legislation in relation to minimum turnout and an overall majority in favour of the plan would result in a successful referendum. - 1.7 Figure 1 below is a flowchart of the Neighbourhood Development Plan preparation process.
+- 1.4 Neighbourhood Development Plans also have to be prepared following a procedure set by government. - 1.5 This procedure includes two formal six-week periods of consultation on the Draft Plan, (one carried out by the Parish Council and the other by Herefordshire Council), followed by external examination and finally culminating in a referendum on whether the plan should be made part of the statutory development plan for Herefordshire. - 1.6 The referendum is parish wide.
+There is no legislation in relation to minimum turnout and an overall majority in favour of the plan would result in a successful referendum. - 1.7 Burghill Parish Council originally submitted their Neighbourhood Development Plan to Herefordshire Council on 6 July 2016 and a Regulation 16 consultation ran from 13 July 2016 to 24 August 2016.